1981 Spanish coup attempt: Military occupation of Valencia

-Juan Carlos's repudiation
+King's repudiation

-Juan Carlos refused to endorse the coup.
-The king, after protracted discussions with colleagues, was convinced of his military leaders' loyalty to himself and the Constitution.
-Two-and-a-half hours after the seizure, Juan Carlos phoned the president of the Government of Catalonia, Jordi Pujol, and assured him that everything was under control.
-Pujol, just before 22:00 that evening, made a short speech via national broadcasting stations inside and outside of Spain calling for peace.
-Until 01:00 in the morning (24 February), negotiations took place outside the Congress between the acting government as well as General Armada, who would later be relieved of his duties under suspicion that he had participated in planning the coup.
+King Juan Carlos refused to endorse the coup.
+He, after protracted discussions with officials, was convinced of his military leaders' loyalty to himself and the Constitution.
+Two-and-a-half hours after the seizure, he phoned Jordi Pujol, and assured him that everything was under control.
+Pujol, just before 22:00, made a short speech via national broadcasting stations inside and outside of Spain calling for peace.
+Until 01:00 in the morning of 24 February, negotiations took place outside the Congress between the provisional government as well as General Armada, who would later be relieved of his duties under suspicion that he had participated in planning the coup.

-At 01:14 on 24 February, a speech by Juan Carlos was broadcast on national television, with the king wearing the uniform of the Captain General (Capitán General de los Ejércitos), the highest rank in the Spanish Army, to oppose the coup and its instigators, defend the Spanish Constitution, and disavow the authority of Milans del Bosch.
-In the speech, recorded shortly before at the Palace of Zarzuela, he declared:
+As soon as the military rebels left Prado del Rey, Castedo sent two camera crews to the Palace of Zarzuela to record the king's speech repudiating the coup.
+The king, wearing the uniform of the Captain General of the Army (Capitán General de los Ejércitos), the highest rank in the Spanish Army, spoke to oppose the coup and its instigators, defend the Spanish Constitution, and disavow the authority of Milans del Bosch.
+He said:

-I address the Spanish people with brevity and concision:

-In the face of these exceptional circumstances, I ask for your serenity and trust, and I hereby inform you that I have given the Captains General of the Army, the Navy, and the Air Force the following order:
+In addressing all Spaniards, with brevity and conciseness, in the extraordinary circumstances we are currently experiencing, I ask everyone for the utmost serenity and confidence and I let you know that I have send the Captains General of the military regions, maritime zones and air regions the following order:

-Given the events taking place in the Palace of Congress, and to avoid any possible confusion, I hereby confirm that I have ordered the Civil Authorities and the Joint Chiefs of Staff to take any and all necessary measures to uphold constitutional order within the limits of the law.

-Should any measure of a military nature need to be taken, it must be approved by the Joint Chiefs of Staff.
+"Given the situation created by the events that took place in the Palace of Congress, and to avoid any possible confusion, I hereby confirm that I have ordered the Civil Authorities and the Board of Joint Chiefs of Staff to take any and all necessary measures to uphold constitutional order within the framework of current law.
+Should any measure of a military nature need to be taken, it must be approved by the Board of Joint Chiefs of Staff."